happycube/cxadc-linux3/README.md

     ./leveladj

+To use this on multible diffrent cards

+`./leveladj -d 1` (1 means for device 2/3/4 and so on device 0 is assumed when `-d` is not used)

 You can manually set a fixed gain setting after centering the signal with

 `sudo echo 0 >/sys/class/cxadc/cxadc0/device/parameters/level` - Internal Gain (`0`~`31`)